Mahad-Zubair/Quiz-App/README.md

 - [Usage](#usage)

 ## 📖 Introduction
-The Interactive Quiz Application is a web-based quiz game where users can test their knowledge on different subjects.
+The Quiz Application is a web-based quiz game where users can test their knowledge on different subjects.
 The questions are dynamically generated and the quiz keeps track of the score in real-time.

 ## ✨ Features
 - Responsive and user-friendly interface 🌐